beingofexistence13/dx/readme.md

 <details>
   <summary>(Online Code Editors) -> This thing will be used at docs and my and also be my inspirations in making a code editor</summary>
-  Spanish: Hola, here is the information in a table format:
+  Spanish = Hola, here is the information in a table format:

   | List | Editor |
   | --- | ---- |